Workday/canvas-kit/modules/icon/css/README.md

 initializeIcons('./assets/icons');
 ```

-### Icon Selector
+## Custom Icon Selector

-Pass a selector string to the 2nd argument of the initialization function to target a different
+Pass a selector string to the second argument of the initialization function to target a different
 selector when injecting.

 ```js